RogerTwank/Snoopy69/README.md

 # Snoopy69
-Code and data from Apollo 10 LM descent stage simulations
+Code and results from Apollo 10 LM descent stage monte carlo simulation run Start by reading the readme.pdf